-Consult a counselor to help you understand and overcome your longing for your childhood.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you understand and overcome your longing for your childhood.
+Simply click here to connect with one via BetterHelp.com.

 Many people struggle with the weight of being an adult.
 There’s a lot of tedious work and responsibility required to have a decent present and a better future.

 Some people walk into adulthood with no real knowledge of how to function as an adult.
 Their parents may have been too permissive and not taught them about the expectations the adult world puts on someone.

 Still, other people long for a happy childhood they never had.
 Traumatic experiences can strike anyone of any age.
 Some grow up in homes that were not healthy with troubled parents who could not love them in the way that they deserved.